damonBenbo/Portfolio/src/projects/Warbler.md

 ### Challenges Faced

-The biggest with this exercise was just familiarizing myself with Flask a bit more and getting comfortable with it.
+The challenges faced in this exercise helped me understand how to use Python for a Full Stack website.
+The benefit of this exercise was familiarizing myself with Flask in a way that is relevant to popularly consumed media.

 ### Lessons Learned

-Sometimes it's not always the most radical design choices that create an appealing looking website, there is beauty in simplicity.
+As social media websites follow consumer trends, Full Stack web developement offers opportunities to create an appealing looking website that is user friendly and engaging.